-- Stage IV: FEV1 less than 30% of predicted; serious impairment in quality of life caused by shortness of breath with frequent exacerbation, and life threatening at times.
+- Stage IV: FEV1 less than 30% of predicted; serious impairment in quality of life caused by shortness of breath with frequent exacerbation, and life threatening at times.6

 Specific secondary or associated conditions and complications

-- Medical history: respiratory disease, cough, sputum production, oxygen supplementation needs, dyspnea, lung infections, malignancy, prior thoracic surgeries, vaccination history, hospitalizations as a result of pulmonary issues, and assessment for any associated conditions (e.g., heart disease, weight loss, esophageal dysmotility, connective tissue diseases) and assessment for any conditions that would preclude patient from receiving a transplant (active infections, sepsis, or stroke or coronary event within the past 30 days).
+- Medical history: age, severity of respiratory disease, cough, sputum production, oxygen supplementation needs, dyspnea, history of lung infections, malignancy, prior thoracic surgeries, vaccination history, hospitalizations as a result of pulmonary issues, and assessment for any comorbid conditions (e.g., heart disease, weight loss, esophageal dysmotility, connective tissue diseases) and assessment for any conditions that would preclude patient from receiving a transplant (active infections, sepsis, or stroke or coronary event within the past 30 days).

 - Environmental history: primary or second-hand smoke exposure, high pollution environment and biomass disease fuel use in enclosed spaces.

 - Occupational history: work type and exposure to inhaled gases and/or particulate matter inhalation.

-- Social history: tobacco use or any inhaled illicit drugs, known or progressive cognitive impairments or uncontrolled psychiatric illnesses that could interfere with medication adherence, social support, and resources available.
+- Psychosocial history: tobacco use or any inhaled illicit drugs, known or progressive cognitive impairments or uncontrolled psychiatric illnesses that could interfere with medication adherence, social support, and resources available.

 - Functional history: premorbid functional status, current functional status, assistive device use, and dyspnea during activity.

 Patient assessment should focus on the following:

 - Lung auscultation to evaluate for effusion, areas of atelectasis and bronchial constriction.

 - Inspection to evaluation for accessory muscle use and to assess for any deformity.

 - Heart auscultation to assess for cardiac/valvular disease.

-- Examination of the muscle bulk for any signs of atrophy or cachexia.
+- Examination of the muscle bulk for any signs of atrophy or cachexia including measurement of BMI.

 - Manual muscle testing to assess strength focusing on muscles used for ambulation.